musheno/musheno/CV.md

   * Project Manager
   * Did some research on technologies we were to use.
   * Created some high level diagrams to show interactions between systems, and assist in understanding deployment.
+  * This application used Kubernetes and microservices in their implementation.
 * NextGen Federal
   * July 2022 - June 2023
   * Worked on two projects.